openplanet-nl/nadeoapi-docs/docs/core/accounts/trophy-history.md

 }
 ```

-If the `accountId` is a valid UUID but does not correspond to a real account, the response will contain all 0's:
+If the `accountId` is a valid UUID but does not correspond to a real account, the response will not have an error, but will contain all 0's:

 ```json
 {